dmungin/LootAlert/README.md

 ### Known Issues

-- Item tokens are not included in the `Bis List` tab.
-Need to convert items to tokens in the list
+- Item tokens and the items they are used to obtain are both shown in the BIS list.
+Maybe just show items and in code map them to tokens they need when linked?
 - Some widgets may not correctly get released when not shown.
 This could lead to increased memory usage over time.

 ### Planned features

 - Add the ability for players to create Custom BIS Lists
+- Reduce memory footprint